excaliburjs/Excalibur/.github/CONTRIBUTING.md

 - Link to other classes using the TypeDoc double bracket notation.

 ## Issue Labels
-- [jump-in][search-label-jump-in]: issues that are good starting points for new contributors
+- [good first issue][search-label-good first issue]: issues that are good starting points for new contributors
 - [help wanted][search-label-help wanted]: issues that are more in-depth and may require a certain platform or skillset to implement
 - [bug][search-label-bug]: a problem or an unexpected behavior
 - [api change][search-label-api change]: implementing an issue with this label will cause changes to the public API